-The position of dormer windows can be below, through or above the eaves, or wholly within the roof slope (see figure 16(a)).
-The cheeks are sometimes slate-clad or covered with single slate panels (see figure 16(b)).
-Traditionally, ridges were swept up into the main slopes but now the alternative of weathering the junctions with lead saddles is common (see figure 17).
+The position of dormer windows can be below, through or above the eaves or wholly within the roof slope (Figure 21).
+The cheeks are sometimes slate clad or covered with single slate panels (Figure 16a).
+Traditionally ridges were swept up into the main slating but now the alternative of lead saddles is common (Figure 16a & 16b).